Iamthelaw/notes/✅ code-complete.md

 If you don’t know what you’re building, you can’t very well create a superior design for it.

-If you rush to coding before the foundation is complete, it will be harder to make fundamental changes in the sys- tem’s architecture.
+If you rush to coding before the foundation is complete, it will be harder to make fundamental changes in the system’s architecture.

 Testing won’t make your program more usable, faster, smaller, more readable, or more extensible.

 ### 34.3 Write Programs for People First, Computers Second

-Maintenance programmers spend 50 to 60 percent of their time trying to understand the code they have to maintain, and they appreciate the time you put into documenting it
+Maintenance programmers spend 50 to 60 percent of their time trying to understand the code they have to maintain, and they appreciate the time you put into documenting it.

 ### 34.4 Program into Your Language, Not in It

-Don’t limit your programming thinking only to the concepts that are supported auto- matically by your language.
+Don’t limit your programming thinking only to the concepts that are supported automatically by your language.

 You don’t need to use global data or gotos just because your language supports them.

 ### 34.5 Focus Your Attention with the Help of Conventions

-Conventions add predictability to low-level tasks.

 Programmers on large projects sometimes go overboard with conventions.
-They establish so many standards and guidelines that remembering them becomes a full- time job.
+They establish so many standards and guidelines that remembering them becomes a fulltime job.
 But programmers on small projects tend to go “underboard,” not realizing the full benefits of intelligently conceived conventions.
 You should understand their real value and take advantage of them; you should use them to provide structure in areas in which structure is needed.

 ### 34.6 Program in Terms of the Problem Domain